erramuzpe/blog/source/_posts/2015-06-30-midterm-summary-and-next-objectives.markdown

 categories:
 ---

-As we have reached the midterm of the project, I am writing this post as a summary of what we have achieved and which are our next objectives.
+As we have reached the midterm of the project, We are writing this post as a summary of what we have been working on and which are our next objectives.
 Our overall evaluation of our work is positive and we are excited about keep the coding and learning.

 #### **Theory and discussion**

-In one hand, we have been weekly discussing about the measures we had to implement, having debates about the information we could get from them and feasibility and practicality of these measures integrated in CPAC.
-Also, it has been a hard-work of researching and learning about new techniques and tools used in the field linked not only to measures related to non-linear analysis of the series, but also to a wide variety of preprocessing techniques, optimization and python language learning.
+In one hand, we have been weekly discussing about the measures we had to implement, having debates about the information we could get from them and feasibility and practicality of these measures integrated in CPAC and in terms of development.
+Also, it has been a hard-work of researching and learning about new techniques and tools used in the field, linked not only to measures related to non-linear analysis of the series, but also to a wide variety of preprocessing techniques, optimization and python language learning.
+Our weekly discussions about data and integration of other imaging environments and other parts of CPAC (ie. FSL have been stimulating).

 #### **Coding**

 In the other hand, as a consequence of the previous point, we have accomplished the goal of implementing several measures, helper functions and tools building partially a toolbox for the analysis of non-linear information of series that will need triming and revision, on the principles of utility and complementarity.
 Organisation of these measures and outputs are also to come.